 Reporting best practices

-This guide explains how data is processed for reports and gives some tips on how creating them, taking into account performance.
+This guide explains how data is processed for reports.
+It also gives you some tips on how to create them to maximize account performance.

 Generating an instance of a report

-Every time we enable a new report and then save it on the application, we can select some default parameters like Period, Users, or Event Rules in order to speed up the report generation process.
+Every time we enable a new report and then save it in the application, we can select default parameters like Period, Users, or Event Rules in order to speed up the report generation process.

 Follow this guide to generate a new instance of a report.